Bow making

 General education

-The intermediate exam takes place after the fourth vocational school block.
+The intermediate exam takes place after the fourth vocational school period.
 The sixth period ends with the final vocational school exam.

 check-list